 To seal and protect the milk paint, I apply hemp oil.

 Hemp oil brings out the richness of both the natural wood and paint.
+It makes the milk paint buttery soft.
+So I much prefer it over conventional finishes!
+There’s nothing better for an authentic look and feel.

 But until then, if you’ve ever wondered about the different types of upholstery foam, this brand new video from across the pond is excellent: